Ali Budesh

-Ali Baba Budesh (born 1957-14th April 2022) was a notorious Indian extortionist and underworld mobster, based in Bahrain.
+Ali Baba Budesh (born 1957-14 April 2022) was an Indian criminal, extortionist and underworld mobster, based in Bahrain.
 He was mostly active in 1990s.
-Fearing backlash from the Mumbai police, Budesh fled to Bahrain in the late eighties, where he opened up his new base of operations in the capital city of Manama.He died in coma as he was suffering from sugar related illness.
+Fearing backlash from the Mumbai police, Budesh fled to Bahrain in the late eighties, where he opened up his new base of operations in the capital city of Manama.
+He died in coma as he was suffering from sugar related illness.

 Early life

 Most of the details of Budesh's early life and background are unclear.
 Born to an Indian mother and Arab father, he made his entrance into the Mumbai underworld as a petty pickpocket and a street ruffian.
 The police in Vikhroli, a north-eastern suburb of the city, had registered a case of assault against him.
 However, prior to his involvement in petty crime, Budesh is known to have studied at a boarding school near Pune.

 Death

 Ali Budesh died on 14 April 2022.
-His death news was widely spread after Amber Sharma investigative filmmaker & founder of Mowgli Productions broke the news.
+His death was widely reported after Amber Sharma, investigative filmmaker and founder of Mowgli Productions, broke the news.
+He had been admitted to Bahrain Defence Force Hospital on 12 March 2022 suffering from high sugar levels and went into a coma.